This post was last updated on June 9th, 2020 at 07:30 pm

 How do I get to the Fushimi Inari shrine?

 Fushimi Inari shrine is just outside the city center.
-You cannot go there with the JR Rail Pass.
+You cannot go there with the Japan Rail Pass.
 Take the train towards Inari Station or the Keihan Main Line (230 yen).

 Admission is free.